© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Grogwynion is a scheduled monument protected by Cadw under reference CD012.
 View the official record →

-Castell Grogwynion is a prehistoric hillfort situated in Ceredigion, Wales.
+Castell Grogwynion is a prehistoric hillfort situated in Ceredigion, Wales, and represents an important example of Iron Age defensive architecture in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD012.

 Castell Grogwynion dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Grogwynion is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD012.